alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 layout: layout-pane.njk
 ---

+{% from "_example.njk" import example %}

 This guidance is for government teams that build online services.
 [To find information and services for the public, go to GOV.UK](https://www.gov.uk/).

-{% from "_example.njk" import example %}

 Ask users to provide their National Insurance number.

-{{ example({group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager"}) }}
+{{ example({ group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}

 ## When to use this pattern